 - Feline distemper – protects against feline viral rhinotracheitis, calicivirus, and panleukopenia

 - Leptospirosis – given based on risk of exposure.

 - Bordetella – required for dogs that board, visit the dog park, visit the groomer, or go to daycare.

 - Canine influenza – required for dogs that board, visit the dog park, go to daycare or visit the groomer.

 - Feline leukemia – recommended for kittens and outdoor cats.

 Did you know that getting lost is the number one cause of death for pets?
 One in three pets goes missing during their lifetime, and without identification, 90 % of pets never return home.
 Microchip implantation causes no more discomfort than a vaccination and is a simple one-time insertion with a syringe.
 Almost all humane organizations have scanners that read microchip IDs.
 Microchips help thousands of lost pets return home each month.
 We use the Avid microchip system.

 Based on the physical exam findings and history, our veterinarians may recommend additional testing such as bloodwork, urinalysis, or radiographs to help identify any internal issues.
 Our in-house laboratory can provide results within minutes, which helps our veterinarians create an optimal real-time treatment plan for your pet.
 We can screen pets for abnormalities like pancreatitis, kidney disease, heartworm disease, urinary tract infections – and so much more!
 In critically ill pets, this may save valuable time and guide our team to giving your pet the best outcome possible.

-Grooming currently available Mondays, Thursdays, and Fridays.
-Starting March 15th, this will change to Wednesdays, Thursdays, and Fridays.
+Grooming is currently available Wednesdays, Thursdays, and Fridays.